-- The number of pupils who are in receipt of Pupil Premium and also on the SEND register for cognition and learning. - The mobility of Pupil Premium pupils. - Social and emotional issues which affect learning behaviours and have an impact on independent learning.
+- The number of pupils who are in receipt of Pupil Premium and also on the SEND register for cognition and learning. - The mobility of Pupil Premium pupils. - Social and emotional issues which affect learning behaviours and have an impact on independent learning and attendance. - Access to some extra-curricular activities/educational experiences such as after school clubs, educational visits, residential visits